danielsims/image-download/README.md

 #### Configure Environment Variables

-Create a new file called .env and add the below values.
+Create a new file called .env in the root directory and add the below values.
 These will be used to retrieve product data from the Neto API.

 ```
 NETOAPI_ENDPOINT=https://domain.neto.com.au/do/WS/NetoAPI